 2) Add Stability To Existing Dentures With Dental Implants

 Adding extra support with dental implants is another way to make dentures fit better when relining or replacing them isn’t enough.
 This can be done with both upper or lower dentures but is most commonly done to stabilize a “floating” lower denture.
 Typically, 2 or more implants are placed in the jaw, and corresponding attachments are placed on the underside of the denture, allowing the denture to snap onto the implants, holding it solidly in place.

 3) Upgrade To More Reliable Restoration Options

 While dentures were once the only real solution for total tooth loss and have served many people well, there are better options today.
 More reliable options for long-term stability and comfort include permanent, implant-supported dentures, which look, feel, and function like natural teeth, and implant-supported removable overdentures, which snap onto implants for secure, stable retention.

 The bottom line is that living with the discomfort and embarrassment that loose dentures can cause really isn’t necessary, nor is it good for your oral and overall health.
-So if you have been making due with ill-fitting dentures, give Cumberland Surgical Arts a call to see what Dr. Lee and Dr. Lilly can do to provide you with a solid, stable and attractive new smile.
+So if you have been making do with ill-fitting dentures, give Cumberland Surgical Arts a call to see what Dr. Lee and Dr. Lilly can do to provide you with a solid, stable, and attractive new smile.

 Are you ready to explore other teeth replacement options besides dentures?
 If so, download our free ebook, Top 3 Best Ways to Replace Missing Teeth.